Year Out Research Opportunities

 Dermatology & Dermatologic Surgery Clinical Research Fellowship at Penn

-The Division of Dermatologic Surgery at Penn seeks a third or fourth-year medical student at an accredited allopathic medical school in the United States for 12 months beginning June 2017.
-The research fellow will focus on clinical studies related to cutaneous oncology, reconstructive surgery, appearance-related science, and patient reported outcomes.
-For more information, check out the Prospectus.
-For questions, contact Dr. Joseph Sobanko.
+The Division of Dermatologic Surgery at Penn invites applications for two clinical research fellows.
+Eligible applicants are third or fourth-year medical students at an accredited allopathic medical school in the United States.
+Each research fellowship is for a term of 12 months and may begin in June or July 2018.
+The research fellows will focus on clinical studies related to cutaneous oncology, reconstructive surgery, appearance-related science, and patient reported outcomes.
+For more information, check out the Program Announcement.
+For questions, contact Dr. Joseph Sobanko or Dr. Jeremy Etzkorn.

 Dermatology Department Training Grant at Penn